dmcglinn/quant_methods/assignments/R_basics.md

 2. How many rows and columns does this data file have?

 3. What kind of object is each data column?
-Hint: combine two functions that we learned in lecture.
+Hint: checkout the function sapply().

 4. What are the values of the the datafile for rows 1, 5, and 8 at columns 3, 7, and 10